sougata-github/DevOverFlow/README.md

 ## Project Organization and Best Practices

-The project follows an organized file and folder structure, adhering to best practices for web development.
+The project follows an organized file and folder structure, adhering to best practices.

 ## Learnings